WindowStations/VB6Nano/README.md

 # VB6Nano
+To make your own copy of VB6 portable:

+* Register msstdfmt.dll (link formatting) and msaddndr.dll (addin support) with regsvr32.
-To make your own copy of VB6 portable, simply enter your license into the registry with a .reg file.
+* Enter your license into the registry with a .reg file.
-Run VB6.exe as administrator the first time.
+* Run VB6.exe as administrator the first time.

 Learning edition license:
 >Windows Registry Editor Version 5.00